Senior couple walking in the park for energy and health.

 Vitamins and Minerals That Support Energy

-A lack of vitamins and minerals in the body leads to long-term fatigue and lower performance outcomes in human physical and mental output.
+A lack of vitamins and minerals in the body can lead to long-term fatigue and lower performance outcomes in both physical and mental human output.

 Nutrient absorption decreases with age, thus causing worry about the nutritional content people receive from their diet.